agarwal-peeush/Learning/ML/README.md

 ##### Gradient Descent Algorithm [Source](https://www.analyticsvidhya.com/blog/2017/03/introduction-to-gradient-descent-algorithm-along-its-variants/)
 ###### Introduction
 Optimization basically means getting the optimal output for your problem.
-Optimization in machine learning has a slight difference.
+Optimization in ML has a slight difference.
 Generally, while optimizing, we know exactly how our data looks like and what areas we want to improve.
-But in machine learning we have no clue how our “new data” looks like, let alone try to optimize on it.
+But in ML we have no clue how our “new data” looks like, let alone try to optimize on it.
 So in ML, we perform optimization on the training data and check its performance on a new validation data.

 ###### What is Gradient Descent?
 To explain Gradient Descent, I’ll use the classic mountaineering example.